 Google’s decision to block Flash in its browser has made it necessary for organizations to convert their existing Flash-based e-learning courses to HTML5.
 Many wonder if they will need to recreate the whole course using HTML5.
-The good news is, No!
+The good news is, no!
 You don’t have to.
 Many e-learning authoring tools available in the market give you HTML5 output with very little recreation efforts.
-One such tool is Articulate Storyline.
+One such tool to convert Flash to HTML5 is Articulate Storyline.

 In this blog, we will look at how Articulate Storyline, with its various built-in components and features, can be used to convert your existing Flash-based e-learning courses to HTML5.

-Yes, apart from the Timeline pane at the bottom and the Triggers and Slide Layers pane at the right hand side, it is similar to the PowerPoint.
+Yes, apart from the Timeline pane at the bottom and the Triggers and Slide Layers pane at the right, it is similar to PowerPoint.
 Anyone who can work with PowerPoint can easily manage to work with Articulate Storyline – provided he is trained on a few of its built-in features such as working with triggers and variables, inserting quizzes, and so on.

 Articulate Storyline comes with some amazing, ready-to-use templates.
 You only have to import them and dump your content – slide’s ready!

 There are two categories of templates.
 One category of templates comes with a character and a display panel.
 You can use these templates when you want the same guided-learning approach as your Flash-based course.
 The second category has fully functional interactivities such as click on tabs, numbers, sticky notes, folders, drag-and-drop, FAQs, and more.

 Another amazing component that Articulate Storyline provides is the built-in characters.
 It has both illustrated and real characters.
 While the real characters come in different poses and expressions by default, you can assign a pose and expression to the illustrated characters.
-The characters come in variants such as male and female, young and old, White and Black, and various professions.
+The characters come in variants such as male and female, young and old, and various professions.
 These perfectly fit any scenario for your courses.

 When you developed your e-learning course in Flash, many programmers must have worked on it to assign different functionalities in the navigation, assessments, or interactivities, through coding.
-But when you convert these courses to HTML5 using Articulate Storyline, you don’t need to run through the whole gamut again.
+But when you convert these Flash courses to HTML5 using Articulate Storyline, you don’t need to run through the whole gamut again.